Skip to main content

 Step 2: Retrieve Results

-Use the request_id to check the status and get results:
+Use the request_id to check the status and get results by sending a request to the same service endpoint you initially used:

 {